-Centre for Thriving Places (formerly known as Happy City) helps put wellbeing economics into practice
+Centre for Thriving Places helps put wellbeing economics into practice

 Centre for Thriving Places was founded in 2010, with the aim to change the economic compass from pointing to consumption and growth toward wellbeing for people, place and planet.
 We bring this vision to life through place-based strategic consulting, training and our evidence-based measurement tools the Thriving Places Index and Happiness Pulse.
 We work with local authorities, organisations and individuals to provide practical pathways to measure, understand and improve wellbeing.